John Colhoun (plant pathologist)

-John Colhoun FLS (born 15 May 1913, Castlederg, County Tyrone, Northern Ireland – 5 January 2002, Stockport, Cheshire, England) was a British mycologist, phytopathologist, and professor of cryptogamic botany.
+John Colhoun FLS (born 15 May 1913 in Castlederg, County Tyrone, Northern Ireland – 5 January 2002 in Stockport, Cheshire, England) was a British mycologist, phytopathologist, and professor of cryptogamic botany.
 For a one-year term from 1963 to 1964 he was the president of the British Mycological Society.

-Biology
+Life

 Born into a farming family, John Colhoun preferred an academic approach to agriculture.
 In 1930 he matriculated at Queen's University Belfast (QUB).
-There he graduated in 1933 with a B.Sc. in botany, in 1934 with a degree in agricultural botany with first class honours, and in 1937 with an M.Agr. in mycology and plant pathology.
+There he graduated in 1933 with a BSc in botany, in 1934 with a degree in agricultural botany with first class honours, and in 1937 with an M.Agr. in mycology and plant pathology.
 His M.Agr. thesis is entitled Biological Studies on the Apple Fruit Crop.
 Supported by research assistantships at QUB and at the Ministry of Agriculture for Northern Ireland, he did research from 1934 to 1940 at Imperial College London and at QUB.
 The research concerned how nutrition and nitrogen content are related to the growth of fungal pathogens that damage apples.
-Colhoun's researrch lead in 1940 to his Ph.D. from Imperial College London.
+Colhoun's research lead in 1940 to his PhD from Imperial College London.